Events at St. Stephen’s Parish

 November 23, 2014 2014.
 Karen Lovely returns to benefit The Underground Portland, a homeless teens youth group that meets at St Stephens.
 With Dave Fleschner, piano and Devin Philips, sax, at 2 pm.
 General admission $20.
 Free parking all day at PSU garage #3 between 12th and 13th aves.
 Order tickets in advance by clinking on “donate” on our welcome page.
 Credit cards also accepted at the door.

-Proceeds from the St. Stephens’s 150th Anniversary Concert Series are dedicated to our hunger programs.
+Proceeds from St. Stephens’s Concerts Series are shared with our hunger programs.
 A partner agency of the Oregon Food Bank, St. Stephen’s provided 60,000 meals last year with the help of 200 volunteers citywide, serving at least one meal six days a week, two meals four days a week, and a food pantry once a month.
 Two meals are served in the field, one Sunday at the Burnside Bridge and another Tuesday in Southeast.
 The Parish also houses Operation Nightwatch, and a free medical clinic staffed by OHSU Thursday, Friday and Saturday nights, and a foot care clinic once a month.

 Blessing of the Beasts